olafurw/webassembly-presentation/data/slides.md

 emrun is a simple webserver but for our development purposes it is good enough.

 @@@
+@standard

-VIDEO GAMES!
+# VIDEO GAMES!

 Now let’s look at the game we will be “making”.

 We are going to make a simple sliding puzzle game, similar to games like “Threes” and “2048”

 @@@
+@standard

-ENOUGH FUN
+# ENOUGH FUN

 Now let’s covert this game over to WebAssembly.

-There are two ways to do this.
+There are two ways to do this:
-Keep the drawing in JS and game logic in C++
+- Keep the drawing in JS and game logic in C++
-Do everything in C++
+- Do everything in C++

 We will look at both, and the walls we hit along the way.

 @@@
+@standard

-LET’S START CONVERTING
+# LET’S START CONVERTING

 So let’s take some of the functions we have in the JS version and convert them over to C++